gioneill/BirdNET-CoreML/README.md

 # BirdNET-CoreML

-Convert trained BirdNET Keras models into Apple Core ML packages for on-device inference.
+Convert a trained BirdNET Keras model into an Apple Core ML Program package (`.mlpackage`) for on-device inference on iOS 15+.

 ---

 ## Overview

-1. **Build** a BirdNET spectrogram+ResNet model in Keras.
+1. **Build** a BirdNET spectrogram + ResNet model in Keras.
 2. **Export** it as a single-signature TensorFlow SavedModel.
 3. **Convert** that SavedModel into an Apple Core ML Program package (`.mlpackage`).